jaygroover/bamazon/README.md

 ![Bamazon](bamazon2.PNG)

-When the user enters the name of the itme they wish to purchase it will then ask how many of that item you wish to purchase.
+When the user enters the name of the item they wish to purchase, it will then ask how many of that item you wish to purchase.
-Once entered it will display thank you for shopping and will display a new table with a reduced quanity.
+Once entered, it will display "thank you for shopping" and will display a new table with a reduced quanity as shown above.
-Example shows the purchase of 10 one gallon jugs of milk.
+This example shows the purchase of 10 one gallon jugs of milk.
 This reduces the quanity from 130 to 120.

 ![Bamazon](bamazon3.PNG)

-The next example show that if you enter a selection that is not in the table it will display, "not a valid selection" and will prompt them to make a new selection.
+The next example shows that if you enter a selection that is not in the table it will display, "not a valid selection" and will prompt them to make a new selection.

 ![Bamazon](bamazon_q.PNG)